AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58375-wrong-youtube-api-key-configuration-causes-an-error-when-adding-a-youtube-video-at-the-store-view-level.md

 1. Add **YouTube API Key**.
 1. Go to **[!UICONTROL Catalog]** > **[!UICONTROL Products]**
 1. Select any **[!UICONTROL Product]** > **Images and Video** > Add **Video**.
-1. Copy any YouTube Video Link and paste it into the Video link field.
+1. Copy a YouTube video link and paste it into the video link field.
 Move out from the field.

 <u>Expected results</u>: